scrabbletank/farhome-rules/rulesdoc.md

 | Apothecary Set  | Willpower |
 | Enchanters Tools | Intelligence |

 ### Attribute Saves

-When creating your character you may spend some of your starting points on gaining proficiency in an attribute save.
-This is the only time these can be learned, but you may increase the proficiency modifier at any time for attribute saves you are proficient in.
+Each core attribute has an associated attribute save.
+Attribute saves are a measure of how resistant your character is to specific spells or effects.
+For example, someone trying to shove you would make a roll against your Strength save, or dodging a trap would roll against your Dexterity save.

+You can only add proficiency to attribute saves you have learned through creating your character and leveling up.

 ### Spell Schools

 There are 3 schools of magic: Arcane, Curse, and Divine.
-Each school uses its own proficiency, and can only be learned through feats.
+Each school uses its own proficiency, and can only be learned through feats or during character creation.

 ### Weapons

 Weapons are split between simple and martial weapons.
 Simple weapons can be used by anyone and don't use their own proficiency modifier.
 Instead you use the relevant martial proficiency.

-Martial weapons are split between 7 categories: One-hand and two-handed variants for Slashing, Piercing, and Bludgeoning weapons, and ranged weapons.
-You may still use a martial weapon you have no proficiency for, however you add 1 bad die to all attack rolls made with this weapon.
+When using a martial weapon that you don't have proficiency with you add 1 terrible die to the attack roll.

+Weapon proficiencies are split between 4 categories: One Handed, Two Handed, Ranged, and Unarmed.

 ## Spells

 Spells are split into 3 schools: Arcane, Curse, and Divine.
 Each school handles a different type of spell and uses a different attribute for its spellcasting.
-Arcane spells use the elements to deal as many wounds as possible and uses Intelligence.
+Arcane spells use the elements and raw power to defeat their foes, using Intelligence for its attribute.
 Curse spells disable and debuff their targets and uses Willpower.
 Divine spells center around healing and buffing targets and uses Charisma.

 To cast a spell you must have a codex containing the spell you want to cast, have the spell prepared, and have a spell slot with a high enough level to cast the spell.